gvwilson/thirdbit/fiction/maddy-roo/index.md

 grateful that it was the one with the fingers rather than the clamp.
 "You're welcome?
-But---what are you doing here?"
+But—what are you doing here?"

 "This is supposed to be part of a sneak attack on Location Six Bitty One, locally referred to as 'Rusty Bridge',"